 Lot’s of people have Skype.
 But most don’t know how dangerous it can be.
 If someone is able to get your Skype Name, it is very easy for them to get your IP.
 This can then result in DDoS attacks (lots of traffic being sent to your IP that may result in your stream doing offline).

-For protection, make sure to set up a proxy following this existing guide.
+For protection, make sure to set up a proxy following this existing guide on protecting yourself.
 You may also get random friend requests from people who claim they are Support Staff.
 Twitch never offers assistance over Skype and you should therefore not comply.

 Staff or Admin Impersonation

 The main way trolls get people to listen is through pretending to be Staff.
 The only way a user can be considered Official is if they have one of these badges to represent what they do.
-You can also use the existing user checker.
+You can also use the existing Twitch ban checker.

 If their type is “user”, they are not official.
 Some people often mistake @TwitchSupport Volunteers and other users for an official representative of Twitch, they are not.
 In addition, do not give impersonators moderator powers.